You plan to write a blog post.

-In this post, I told you I wrote about the Squid Game, Tug of War.
-That’s one example.
+In one of my blog posts, I said when I was bored, I wrote about the Squid Game, Tug of War.
+That’s one example of honesty and anecdote.

 Here’s another anecdote:

-When doing keyword research for this post, the first title I came up with was “how to write a blog post.”
-I tried to use it but changed my mind at the end of the day.
+When doing keyword research for this post, the first title I came up with was “How to write a blog post.”
+So I tried to use it but changed my mind at the end of the day.